ClaudioMP/AppMiWOM/Readme.md

 #AppMiWOM

 This app allows you to view the web http://www.wom.cl/miwom.
-On this page you can see your mobile plan consumption if and only if you are using your mobile network connection, this page doesn't work with wifi
+On this page you can see your mobile plan consumption if and only if you are using your mobile network connection.
+This page doesn't work with wifi

 ##What's the advantage of using this app?